josmar-crwdstffng/angular/aio/content/guide/pipes.md

 <div class="alert is-helpful">

-To examine the behavior the `exponentialStrength` pipe in the <live-example></live-example>, change the value and optional exponent in the template.
+To examine the behavior the `exponentialStrength` pipe in the <live-example name="pipes"></live-example>, change the value and optional exponent in the template.

 </div>